safiahzain/safiahzain/README.md

 ## Achievements & Awards

-CERTIFICATE OF PARTICIPATIONF presenting a Course Project entitled "Slide Game Puzzle" at CSE Dept, Yanbu Industrial College For presenting a Course project entitled "Rasma" CERTIFICATE OF PARTICIPATIONF at CSE Dept, Yanbu Industrial College
+CERTIFICATE OF PARTICIPATION For presenting a Course Project entitled "Slide Game Puzzle" at CSE Dept, Yanbu Industrial College
+CERTIFICATE OF PARTICIPATION For presenting a Course project entitled "Rasma" at CSE Dept, Yanbu Industrial College

 ## Connect with Me